fairlearn/fairlearn/docs/contribution_guide/ways_to_contribute.rst

 Ways to contribute
 ==================

-There are many different ways to contribute to the Fairlearn community, for
+There are many different ways to contribute to Fairlearn, for example:
-example:

 * contributing code to add/enhance
     * unfairness mitigation techniques